 While all dogs are known to bark, some breeds will bark more frequently than others.
 Depending on your living situation, you may have to consider how often a dog is likely to bark before making a decision on them.
-If you are considering a beagle dogs but live in an apartment, one question you will have to ask is “Do beagles bark a lot?”
+If you are considering beagle dogs but live in an apartment, one question you will have to ask is, “Do beagles bark a lot?”

 Do Beagles Bark A Lot?

 Beagles are rather vocal dogs, but saying that they bark a lot is a bit of a stretch.
 These dogs bark to communicate, so you will know every time when they are hungry or need to go outside.
 However, most beagles aren’t excessive barkers, and there’s usually a reason behind the bark.

 Why Do Beagles Bark?

 There could be several reasons why your beagle is barking, from needing to use the washroom to the mail courier arriving.
 While some of the reasons are learned behaviors, others are in their nature.
 These are some of the most common reasons a beagle will start to bark: